-Because, now you can make one yourself 😀
+Because, now you can make it yourself 😀

 What is Case Binding?

-Case binding is a bookbinding method that creates a durable book with a hard book cover, and a covered spine.
+Case binding is a bookbinding method that creates a durable book complete with a hard book cover and a covered spine.

 The book covers can be covered with decorative paper, decorative book fabric, leather and more.